LastLeaf/datree/README.md

 Datree is about a concept of full-stack web programming.
 This is the core implementation of this idea.

+# Development Status #

+Although datree core is done, some other important pieces should also be finished to make the whole thing works.

+* **datree-mongodb** The MongoDB binding for datree.
+It might be complex in design.
+* **datree-socketio** Using socket.io to sync data between server and client.
+It won't be complex.
+* **datree-react** The React binding for datree.
+It could be as simple as a mixin.

+I am trying hard to finish them.
+Contributions are welcomed!

 # Concepts #

 ## Declarative ##